 HOCl fogs have a wide range of uses for commercial industries.
 It can disinfect common and public areas more quickly and cost-effectively than traditional cleaning methods.

-Hypochlorous Acid Fogging for Commercial Industries
+Hypochlorous Fogging for Commercial Industries

 HOCl fogging is uniquely poised to provide benefits for a variety of industries.
 These include the following: